-These Tweets About Amy Coney Barrett's Confirmation Vote Are Calling Hypocrisy
+People Are Furious About Amy Coney Barrett's Confirmation Vote For This Reason

 The makeup of the Supreme Court has officially changed for the third time in four years.
 On Oct.
 26, exactly one month after her official nomination, Amy Coney Barrett was confirmed to the Supreme Court of the United States, filling the seat vacated by the Sept.
 18 death of progressive icon Ruth Bader Ginsburg.
 It may have been more or less a foregone conclusion, but that doesn’t mean people have to be happy about it.
 These tweets about Amy Coney Barrett’s Supreme Court confirmation are calling this move out for its wild timing.

 Barrett, who previously sat on the U.S. 7th Circuit Court of Appeals, was confirmed in a 52-48 vote, mostly along party lines.
 Sen. Susan Collins of Maine, who is in the middle of a tense re-election fight, was the only Republican to vote no. Barrett is expected to be sworn in at the White House later on Oct.
 26. According to The New York Times, Justice Clarence Thomas, another conservative on the Supreme Court, is expected to administer the oath of office.
 Her Monday evening swearing-in means that Barrett could begin work at the Supreme Court as early as Tuesday, Oct.
 27.

 Barrett’s 30-day confirmation process is astonishingly fast, compared to the average 70 days it usually takes to appoint a new Supreme Court nominee.
 Trump nominated Barrett on Sept.
 26, and Republicans indicated they intended to confirm her before the election.